 This is what we think modern farmhouse style and rustic bedrooms are all about.
 Embracing that lived in, worn look.
 And we know this is all sounded a bit 'shabby chic' but that term doesn't deserve the bad rep it's got because there is a side to it that can look just really raw and stripped back and natural.
 It's not all about distressed paint effects and busy floral prints.

 'The charm of farmhouse style is achieved with a combination of things drawn from nature.' explains interior designer Benji Lewis (opens in new tab).
 'Think, flagstone or quarry tiled floors or wide rustic timber floorboards, rough-hewn natural oak beams, uneven plaster walls finished in whitewash and simple wooden gloss painted tongue and groove paneling – gloss being a practical, wipeable surface too.'

 'But that’s not to say that you can’t put a contemporary slant on things.
 A collection of mid-century ceramics or a modern piece of sculpture showcased against whitewashed plaster walls would be a perfect combination, or a glamorous silk textile and a sheepskin rug for example.'

 2. Add a lot of texture

-Wood is a key part of the farmhouse look, but it's not the only way to add texture.
+Wood is a key part of this look, but it's not the only way to add texture to modern farmhouse wall decor.
 And it doesn't have to come from original beams or weathered floorboards.
 'The key to making a room feel authentically like a farmhouse is to incorporate lots of natural elements and textures,' says designer Marie Flanigan (opens in new tab).

 'For this space, the wood ceiling sets the tone for the room, while making it feel elevated and luxe.
 Further, the rug, layered bedding, desk and lamp, all have a certain touch of antiquity or patina to make the room feel lived in and comfortable, as a farmhouse should.'